miquelvir/centrifuga4/README.md

     2. Use development/generate_sample_db.py to create a new database.
 It will contain a user 'admin@gmail.com' : 'admin'
     3. Run development/wsgi_development.py to run the backend development server
 2. Frontend development server
-    1. Run `npm start` inside centrifuga4-frontend to start the frontend development server
+    1. Run `npm start` inside web_app to start the frontend development server
 3. Run Redis Server and email_queue/worker.py.

 ### DEVELOPMENT (USING THE BUILT REACT FILES)
-1. Run `npm build` inside centrifuga4-frontend to build the React files into static files
+1. Run `npm build` inside web_app to build the React files into static files
 2. Run wsgi_production.py to run the server
 3. Run Redis Server worker.py.